Kids on 45th just raised millions in seed funding to sell lightly used kids clothes — sight unseen

 The idea of ordering bundles of kids clothing is also catching on fast.
 Just yesterday, Walmart announced that it’s partnering with Kidbox to enable shoppers to purchase up to six different boxes from Walmart each year.
 Each will include four to five items and cost $48, said the company.
 That’s roughly the same average order size at Kids on 45th, says Worthy — though the startup sends off between 12 to 15 items for the same amount.

-Not last, while Kids on 45th is decidedly unflashy, it’s capitalizing on one of of the biggest trends in the world right now: growing awareness about landfills throughout the U.S. that are teeming with textiles that could easily be recycled, if only there were more places for it to go.
+Not last, while Kids on 45th is decidedly unflashy, it’s capitalizing on one of the biggest trends in the world right now: growing awareness about landfills throughout the U.S. that are teeming with textiles that could easily be recycled, if only there were more places for it to go.

 Certainly, the young company has momentum.
-It says has already shipped more than half a million items just a year after launching its online business.
+It says it has already shipped more than half a million items just a year after launching its online business.
 It also just raised $3.3 million in seed funding.
-Its backers include Yes VC, Maveron, SoGal Ventures, Sesame Street Ventures & Collaborative Fund, Liquid 2 VC, and Brand Foundry Ventures.
+Its backers include Yes VC, Maveron, SoGal Ventures, Sesame Street Ventures & Collaborative Fund, Liquid 2 VC and Brand Foundry Ventures.
 No doubt they’re looking for returns, as VCs do.
 But it’s also an investment about which they can feel good.
 After all, if Kids on 45th can intercept more of the lightly used goods in the world and put them to smart use, more power to it.